SYNERGY / DONATE

 All donations will go to help Synergy buy ingredients for healthy lunches, art materials, musical equipment and support for over 15 vulnerable beneficiaries within our peer support group.

 Synergy aims to increase its Peer Support community network, including running new peer support groups in the city, as funding becomes available.

-You can make donations via the James Marlow Memorial Fund’s Just Giving page using the link below:
+You can make donations via the James Marlow Memorial Fund’s People's Fundraising page using the button below: